 Jack described the gravity of their father’s condition and the fact that all the other ways of helping him were exhausted.
 The only thing left was to do surgery.
 Short of that, his days were numbered.
 Surgery, however, in his situation was risky.
 Besides having a weak heart, he used to be a smoker and with diabetes the kidneys were failing too.
 Jack was trying to be as gentle as possible, but couldn’t hide the grave news.
 He gave proper percentages, explained, that so many things had to go right for their father, and himself, to achieve planned results.
 The chances for complications were high and, really, anything could happen.

 “I cannot promise you that there will be no setbacks.
 But I can promise that I will be with him all the time.
 And I will do my best to get him out of the possible complications.”
 He thought he painted an accurate picture.
 He thought he covered all the bases.

 The siblings looked at each other and the daughter asked:

-“But he is going to be alright, doctor?”
+“But he will be alright, doctor?”

 Jack couldn’t believe.
-He just spent half-an-hour explaining how critical situation was and how minimal without being completely hopeless their father’s chances were.
+He just spent half-an-hour explaining how critical the situation was and how minimal without being completely hopeless their father’s chances were.

 “As I said, I can’t promise you.
 But I will do everything to pull him through the operation.”